Types of Delay Analysis in Construction

 • Contractor issues: A contractor might not adequately plan the work, provide insufficient workers, provide poor quality workmanship, have safety issues, or fall short in other ways that result in the project not progressing as planned.

 • Owner impacts: An owner can impact the contractor’s performance depending on its actions or inactions.
-An owner may make a large number of changes throughout the project, constrain access to areas when the contractor needs it, fail to provide approvals in a timely manner, or impact the contractor’s ability to perform in other ways.
+An owner may make a large number of changes throughout the project, constrain access to areas when the contractor needs it, fail to provide approvals in a timely manner or impact the contractor’s ability to perform in other ways.

 • Other reasons outside of control: The construction site might also face impacts because of situations outside the contractor’s or owner’s control.
 These could include manufacturers losing funding, labor strikes, labor shortages, or other similar issues.

-Types of Delay Analysis
+Industry-Approved Delay Analysis Methods

 1. Impacted As-Planned

-2. Collapsed As-Built (“But-For”)
+2. Collapsed As-Built

 3. As-Planned vs. As-Built

-4. Time Impact Analysis (TIA)
+4. Time Impact Analysis

 5. Windows Analysis